-Oakmere Primary School has a team that works together to support the learning of the children with SEN/D. This team includes the Head Teacher, Mrs. Ayshen Wilson and the named SENCO Mrs. Heena Gadhvi who has achieved the National SENCO qualification and a named Governor responsible for SEND, Mr. Colin Daniel.
-They ensure that the Oakmere Special Educational Needs and Disabilities Policy works within the guidelines and inclusion policies of the Code of Practice (2014), the Local Education Authority and other policies current within the school.
+Oakmere Primary School has a team that works together to support the learning of the children with SEND.
+This team includes the Inclusion Coordinator (INCo) Mrs Heena Gadhvi, Special Educational Needs Co-ordinator (SENCO) Mrs Caroline Gordon, our Wellbeing Champion; Miss Lyndsay Jennings and a named Governor responsible for SEND, Mr. Colin Daniel.
+Our INCo Mrs. Heena Gadhvi and SENCO Mrs Caroline Gordon have both achieved the National SENCO qualification.
+Together, the team ensures that the Oakmere Special Educational Needs and Disabilities Policy works within the guidelines and inclusion policies of the Code of Practice (2014), the Local Education Authority and other policies currently within the school.

-At Oakmere Primary School it is the belief that all children have an equal right to a full and rounded education which will enable them to achieve their full potential.
+At Oakmere Primary School, it is the belief that all children have an equal right to a full and rounded education which will enable them to achieve their full potential.
 We use our best endeavours to secure special educational provision for pupils for whom this is required, that is 'additional to and different from' that provided within the differentiated curriculum to better respond to the four areas of need identified in the new Code of Practice (September 2014).

 - Communication and interaction

-- · Cognition and learning
+- Cognition and learning

 - Social, mental and emotional health

 - Sensory/physical